Postage Stamp Catalog Guide: Understanding Scott, SG & Michel Numbers

 Reading a Catalog Listing

-A typical catalog listing contains the following information, though the format varies by publisher:
+A single catalog listing packs the catalog number, denomination, colour, date of issue, perforation, watermark, printing method and mint/used values into one compact line.
+A typical listing contains the following information, though the format varies by publisher:

 - Catalog number — the unique identifier for this stamp type.